- What do you do if you feel pressured to have sex?

-- Condoms may provide some protection against genital ulcer diseases such as genital herpes, syphilis, and human papillomavirus (HPV).
-These STDs are mostly transmitted by contact with infected skin, which may or may not show any symptoms.
+- may provide some protection against genital ulcer diseases such as genital herpes, syphilis, and human papillomavirus (HPV).
+These STIs are mostly transmitted by contact with infected skin, which may or may not show any symptoms.
 Since a condom only covers the shaft of the penis, and not the surrounding genital area, the rate of protection is limited.

 How can you contract an STD?

 Doing any of the following with an infected partner puts you at risk for an STD:

 - Oral sex